-The Friction Circle is a simple and graphic method of measuring a driver’s level of competence in any vehicle in any scenario.
-Via an APP or on-board computer, the driver’s skill level can be measured and displayed in a graph.
+The Friction Circle is a graphic and straightforward method of measuring a driver’s level of competence in any vehicle in any scenario.
+Via an APP or onboard computer, the driver’s skill level can be measured and displayed in a graph.

 Using the Friction Circle as a Measure of Driver Competence